dotlang/language/README.md

 - `switch` is same as what we have in C language except you can have any expression in the cast list.
 - First case which is matching will be executed and others will be skipped.
 - `else` case is executed if none of other cases match.
-- You cannot use expressions (which implies a side-effect) for cast statements.
+- You cannot use expressions (which implies a side-effect) for case statements.
 - Case identifiers should be either literals or simple identifiers (variable names).
 - For each case, the `==` operator will be called on the result of the expression for comparison.

 ###assert
 ```
-AssertStmt = 'assert' condition [':' expression] ';'
+AssertStmt = 'assert' condition [',' expression] ';'
 ```
 - Assert makes sure the given `condition` is satisfied.
 - If condition is not satisfied and there is a given expression, it will run `throw expression` statement.